 The Board is ultimately responsible for the oversight of the Group's sustainability matters and is primarily supported by our SC.
-Our sustainability strategy is spearheaded by our SC, which includes the senior management executives from various support units.
+Our sustainability strategy is spearheaded by our SC, which includes the senior management executives, supported by managers from key business units and corporate functions.
 The SC is led by the Chairman.
 The responsibilities of the SC include considering climate-related issues in the development of sustainability strategy, target setting, evaluation of sustainability risks and opportunities, as well as collection, verification, monitoring and reporting of performance data.